-When you look back over your communications to others from last year, were the messages consistent?
+When you look back at your communications over the last year, were the messages consistent?
+Were those messages powerful and on point?
 Or do you find yourself wondering how it all ended up so scattered?

 What is Messaging

-In the non-profit context, a message might be:
+In the non-profit context, some examples of a message include:

 - Your organization’s mission or vision statement

 - Why supporting your funding priorities is vital

 Those are just a few of examples of what a message might convey.
 Depending on the complexity of your fundraising program, you may have multiple messages that rotate over the course of the year.

 I also appreciate what Dan Gunderman at Big Duck shared in his post, What exactly are key messages, anyway: